exastone/term-mark/README.md

-# term-mark | Bookmarks for your terminal
+# term-mark | bookmarks for your terminal 📚

 Bookmark directories to quickly jump to them later